LostArtefacts/TRX/docs/trx/MIGRATING.md

    - `pickup_qty` is now `box_shots`
    - `inventory_qty` is now `box_label_qty`

+29. **Update TR3 artefact pickups**
+   The glow color and rotation speed of artefact pickups is no longer hardcoded, instead configurable via Lua properties.
+Refer to the default Lua scripts for OG TR3 levels.

 ### Version 1.8 to 1.9

 1. **Update Lara pushblock animations**